 Curry is a delicious Asian seasoning with an interesting history, and multiple uses.
-Today I am sharing with you my own curry blend.
+Today I am sharing my own curry blend.
 So, what prompted me to do this?
 After all, you can buy curry in the store, right?
 Well, I thought, I already make my own chili powder, and garam masala why not make my own curry?
-It’s that simple.
+It's that simple.

-Curry is not a single spice, but a blend.
 Varieties of curry differ from region to region not only in flavor, but also in color, pungency and aroma.
 The word curry is the anglicized version of the Tamil (oldest written Indian language) word kari, meaning stew.

 Curry is considered one of the world's oldest seasonings, with documented evidence of a similar mixture being used in ancient Mesopotamia.
 Although curry is mostly associated with India, many other countries in the Asian continent have a multitude of curry dishes in their culinary repertoire.